jpavel/GetCleanData/CodeBook.md

 ### Trimming/Pruning

 Only the variables that showed a mean or standard deviation ("std") of some signal were kept.
-This means to keep all variables that originally had `mean()` or 'std()` in the name.
-The variables containing meanFreq() were not kept, as this observably is fundametally different from the simple mean: the former averages over the frequencies into which is signal decomposed, the latter averages over the values of signals.
+This means to keep all variables that originally had `mean()` or `std()` in the name.
+The variables containing `meanFreq()` were not kept, as this observably is fundametally different from the simple mean: the former averages over the frequencies into which is signal decomposed, the latter averages over the values of signals.
 Also, the variables connected with the angle of average vectors were not kept as those can be easily obtained from the component values.

 In total there were 66 selected variables (33 means and 33 standard deviations)